 - Complaints submitted on behalf of another party (e.g., neighbor) will not be counted.

-These guidelines and standards have been established to help ensure that MDOT MAA is able to receive and respond to complaints in a timely manner.
+These guidelines and standards have been established to help ensure that the MAA is able to receive and respond to complaints in a timely manner.
 Complaints that do not follow these guidelines will not be processed.

 All noise complaints are logged and reviewed daily.
 In general, noise complaints contain requests for information on a specific aircraft overflight, operating conditions, or to register general disapproval of aircraft overflights.
-MDOT MAA seeks to provide as much information as possible when researching and responding to noise complaints.
+The MAA seeks to provide as much information as possible when researching and responding to noise complaints.

-When researching specific complaints, MDOT MAA utilizes a Noise and Operations Monitoring System (NOMS) to collect flight track data and provide information on historical flight paths and aircraft identification.
+When researching specific complaints, the MAA utilizes a Noise and Operations Monitoring System (NOMS) to collect flight track data and provide information on historical flight paths and aircraft identification.
 The system also collects noise measurements from permanent noise monitors, determines noise events and matches these events with the flight track data.
 Staff members can use the NOMS to respond to noise complaints.
 The system provides information on flight track location and single event and cumulative noise exposure information from aircraft operations in the vicinity of BWI Marshall Airport.

-MDOT MAA analyzes and tracks noise complaints to help identify long-term trends, provides noise complaint data to the FAA, and reports to the public via the Quarterly Noise Reports.
+The MAA analyzes and tracks noise complaints to help identify long-term trends, provides noise complaint data to the FAA, and reports to the public via the Quarterly Noise Reports.

 - On-Line Noise Complaint Form

 Click here to access the On-Line Noise Complaint Form.
 Users will need to register in order to submit a complaint via the on-line complaint form or WebTrak.
 Once registered users will need to login before submitting a complaint.
-Note: Should you have any technical issues or questions in regard to MDOT MAA’s noise complaint management system please email: firstname.lastname@example.org.
+Note: Should you have any technical issues or questions in regard to the MAA’s noise complaint management system please email: email@example.com.